Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Val'kova (vol. 1, p.
 67) lists Rachmaninoff's performance at a Student Evening on this date, which is not recorded in other sources.
 While the key of the concerto is indicated as 'E major', it is possible that the Concerto no. 2 in E flat major, op.
-32, is intended.
+32, was performed.

 November 6 1888 (Julian Calendar)